Run3Brad/odin-recipes/README.md

 # odin-recipes
-Hello!
-This is my first website.
+This is my first ever website.
+I'm following the Odin Project to learn the basics of web development.
+In this project I put into practice a good few basic concepts of HTML programming, including; titles, headings, paragraphs, links, images and ordered/unordered lists.